-For the tuition and fees breakdown for Full-Time and Part-Time programs, see the correlating Cost of Education form in the Appendix.
+, See the correlating Cost of Education form in the Appendix or the tuition and fees breakdown for the Full-Time and Part-Time SOPN programs.

-For Financial Aid information (including loans and scholarships), see the Financial Information section or contact Adult Education Student Support Services.
+For Financial Aid information (including loans and scholarships), see the Financial Information section or contact the CVCC Financial Aid Representative.